 CIHI is committed to publicly reporting key data on opioid use and harms in Canada in order to help address the crisis.
 Learn more about our reports and programs on this page.

 The amount of opioids Canadians are prescribed is declining.
-CIHI’s latest report, published in June 2018, describes pan-Canadian and provincial trends in opioid and benzodiazepine dispensing from community pharmacies between 2012 and 2017.
-Read Pan-Canadian Trends in the Prescribing of Opioids and Benzodiazepines, 2012 to 2017, or explore the prescribing report’s data tables.
+Published in June 2018, this report describes pan-Canadian and provincial trends in opioid and benzodiazepine dispensing from community pharmacies between 2012 and 2017.

-Related: Read our prescribing trends report published November 2017.
+Related: Read our prescribing trends report published in November 2017.

 Learn more about CIHI’s opioid surveillance and reporting work.
 Read about our role and take a closer look at some of the other organizations working to understand and reduce the harms associated with opioid use.